Well $#*!, I don't have time for this $#*!.

 Back to 2018 in paradise.
 3 months into dealing with severe cramps, and the insane pain of trying to 'chuck a $#*! got worse.
 Then there was blood now coming out my backside!
 I thought perhaps I had endometriosis .
 It can sometimes rarely grow into the bowel area so that made sense.
 I found a wonderful GP in our new hometown, she was very attentive to my concerns.
 She wrote me out a referral to go to the hospital for a colonoscopy and everything was urgent once the medical team got in contact.

-Events slotted into place and I had a Colonoscopy on the 11th May 2018.
+Events slotted into place and I had a colonoscopy on the 11 May 2018.
 I can't fault the staff, they where all fantastic .
-After going under anesthetic for the colonoscopy I woke to a nurse holding my hand .
+After going under anaesthetic for the colonoscopy I woke to a nurse holding my hand .
 OK that's either very caring of her and/or something was not right.

 The Surgeon come out to greet me , with the literally $#*! news.

-"I've lassoed some of it out but 1/3rd of it is still attached to your bowel"
+"I've lassoed some of it out but one third of it is still attached to your bowel."

 I had a tumour in my rectum, trust me to get a tumour in my ass.
 I never grew out of toilet humour after all.